endpts-samples/turso-db/README.md

 This repository contains a sample illustrating how to connect to a [Turso DB](https://turso.tech/) from [endpts serverless functions](https://endpts.io/).

 The complete guide on how to run the project locally and deploy it can be found here: [Create a Fast, Global, Serverless API with Turso DB and endpts](https://blog.endpts.io/building-a-fast-global-serverless-api-with-turso-and-endpts).

+The schema and sample data used in this sample is based on [this](https://github.com/turso-extended/app-top-web-frameworks) Turso sample repository.